 Effective assessment and feedback practices will be supported by enabling policies.

-A Groupwork policy (Policy on Designing, Delivering & Assessing Group Work) has been drafted by Academic Council Learning & Teaching Committee, and approved by Academic Council as “advisory” (not binding) for 2019/20 pending the development of the Assessment Strategy, into which review of the Groupwork policy will be integrated.
+A Groupwork policy (Policy on Designing, Delivering & Assessing Group Work) has been drafted by Academic Council Learning & Teaching Committee, and was approved by Academic Council as “advisory” (not binding) for 2019/20 and has been integrated into the new Assessment Framework.
 The advisory policy is available at: www.ucc.ie/en/cirtl/resourcesforstaff/groupwork/.

 Marks and Standards will be reviewed and simplified to achieve consistency in how regulations are observed.

 Analysis of the College of Arts Celtic Studies and Social Sciences (CACSSS) undergraduate Marks & Standards rationalisation pilot has been completed to inform interim CACSSS M&S. The implementation of fully revised postgraduate CACSSS M&S has been necessarily rescheduled to the 21/22 academic year.
 Full implementation of university-wide rationalised M&S following the roll-out of the upgraded Student Record System and implementation of the Academic Strategy is expected by the end of 2022.